Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

 “You’ll refer to me as ‘Your Highness,’” he hisses, swirls of crimson rolling in his eyes.

 “You aren’t my prince.”
-I spit those words, trying to infuse them with the bottomless depth of my passion.
+I spit the words, trying to infuse them with the bottomless depth of my hatred.

 I will never, ever bow to this pompous Fae asshole.